Famous Hollywood Actress Elizabeth Taylor Wearing Famous Peregrina Pearl

 Believed to have been found around Panama, in the Caribbean by a slave diving for pearls who was granted his freedom when his owner saw the value of this pearl.
 La Peregrina Pearl then became part of the Spanish Treasury.

-Thousands of years before the begining of Cultured Pearls, ere Kokichi Mimikmoto was even a glint in his noodle shop owner's father's eyes, La Peregrina was worn by Mary Queen of Tudor on her Wedding day in 1554.
+Thousands of years before the beginning of Cultured Pearls, ere Kokichi Mikimoto was even a glint in his noodle shop owner's father's eyes, La Peregrina was worn by Mary Queen of Tudor on her Wedding day in 1554.
 It was a gift from her husband King Phillip II of Spain.

 Some people say that the La Peregrina was acquired by Russian royalty in 1826.
 "La Peregrina" is often confused with "La Pelegrina Pearl" - Notice the substitution of the letter "L" in the middle of the word.